Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 2 and 3 must be togglable in MCM for compatibility.
 Also an MCM toggle to allow selecting different units for deployment (to control whether select units is visible when units are already selected)

-disallow DDing ALL squadmembers

-Bug:
-Unable to find a perk weapon for IRI_DynamicDeploy_Deploy_Uplink redscreen when used by SPARK [0145.72] Warning: Warning, Material fx_cap_n_hold.M_Transmitter_Cyl missing bUsedWithParticleSprites=True!

-HP from armor is lost when redeploying.
-SPARK used wrong animation when redeploying underground?

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.